 The programme has conducted a mid-term evaluation focusing on:

 The Evaluation examined the progress of the programme on aspects of Relevance, Effectiveness, Impact, Efficiency and Sustainability.
 The Evaluation took place from March to July 2020, and was conducted by E.C.O Institute for Ecology.
-The results from the Evaluation can be found here:
+The results from the Evaluation and the Management response from the Programme can be found here: